-One of the challenges of avoiding plagiarism is that it is remarkably common on the Internet.
-You will see unrelated sources look almost (or actually) identical.
-You will see people using photographs and drawings belonging to others, neither giving credit nor getting permission to do so.
-However, just like many other aspects of life, the standards are much greater in higher education than on the Internet.
-As someone working on getting a law degree, or as someone who has already earned your Juris Doctor or Executive Juris Doctor degree, you must be particularly careful to avoid plagiarism due to the ethical implications and the high standards of integrity to which legal professionals are held.
+As someone working on getting a law degree, or as someone who has already earned your Juris Doctor or Executive Juris Doctor degree, you must be particularly careful to avoid plagiarism due to the ethical implications and the high standards of integrity to which law students and legal professionals are held.

-A common example is using the actual words of another person without providing quotation marks and a citation-even just a single sentence or even a distinctive phrase.
+A common example is using the actual words of another person—even just a single sentence or a distinctive phrase—without providing quotation marks and a citation.
 How does this happen?
-Sometimes people do it without knowing the rules and so without realizing they are plagiarizing; sometimes they simply forget that what they are including was in fact a quote; and sometimes they are behind on their work and desperate, and so they cut corners.
+Sometimes people do it without knowing the rules or realizing they are plagiarizing.
+Sometimes they simply forget that what they are including was, in fact, a quote.
+And sometimes they are behind on their work and desperate, and so they cut corners.

-Hopefully, you would never knowingly use another's words without citation on purpose.
+Hopefully, you would never knowingly use another's words without citation.
 However, it is entirely possible to forget where you found something during a major research project.
 This is why it is critical to keep a research journal and to document quotes and citations in that journal as you go.
-This will prevent inadvertent issues with quotes.
+This will prevent inadvertent issues with quotations.
 Make no mistake, accidental plagiarism is still plagiarism.

-What about paraphrasing?
-Paraphrasing is permissible, but there are rules to keep in mind.
-You must still give credit (i.e., a footnote or other citation to the source) for the paraphrased expression, but you do not put it in quotes.
-The paraphrase needs to be sufficiently different in expression.
-It needs to be in a different sentence structure and rewritten into your style and "voice."
+Paraphrasing is permissible, but there are some important rules to keep in mind.
+First, you must still give credit (i.e., a footnote or other citation to the source) for the paraphrased expression, but you do not put it in quotes.
+Second, your paraphrase needs to be sufficiently distinct in expression from the original.
+It needs to be in a different sentence structure and rewritten into your style and voice.

-How about stitching together a paper or brief using outside sources if you properly quote and paraphrase?
+How about stitching together a paper or student brief using outside sources that you properly quote and paraphrase?
 This can still be a problem if a substantial portion of the paper is not your analysis and expression.
-As a general rule of thumb, if a third or more of the paper consists of quotations or close paraphrases, you have rewriting to do.
+As a general rule, if a third or more of the paper consists of quotations or close paraphrases, you have rewriting to do.